Bumshakalaka/krAIna/README.md

 features:
 * Chat with history
+* Last 10 chats which can be recalled.
+They are auto-named and describe
 * Assistant selection
-* Support for snippets — right-click in user query widget to apply transformation on text
+* Support for snippets — right-click in user query widget to apply transformation on a text
-* minimize to the system tray on close
+* Overwrite Assistant settings
-* persist window size on exit
+* persistence storage on exit
 * progress bar to visualize that LLM is working
+* status bar

 ## Install
 1. Clone the project.